EasyMina/easymina.github.io/README.md

 Made for zk beginners and busy beavers 🦫

-`easy mina` is a nodejs module to create a bare-bone environment, with less a possible optionated pre-configuration.
+`easy mina` is a Node.js module that helps you create a bare-bones environment with minimal opinionated pre-configuration.

 Helps you set up:
 :heavy_check_mark: Environment variables and folders